Hladgerd/javascript-game/README.md

 ##### Prerequisite:
 - Docker installed

-Run the public docker image:
+Run the public docker image in your terminal:
 ```
 docker run hladgerd/loves-or-not
 ```